Mikael-Helin/Flyerz/README.md

     cd Flyerz
     conda create -n flyerz_env python=3.12

-Now you're ready to follow the steps in "Next time you work on the project."
+Now you're ready to follow the steps in "Next Time You Work on the Project."

 ---